 - I often substitute the honey with Grade B maple syrup and it gives it a deeper flavor and I don’t feel like you need as much syrup as honey.
-Could be my imagination, but I’ll often only put about 2 Tbl. of maple syrup and I think it’s fine, but I don’t like sweet food and I really try to limit my simple sugars.
+It could be my imagination, but I’ll often only put about 2 Tbl. of maple syrup and I think it’s fine, but I don’t like sweet food and I really try to limit my simple sugars.

-What are your favorite things to do on a cold winters day?
+What are your favorite things to do on a cold winter day?
 We love to stay inside and play games or watch a movie together.
 Share in the comments what you like to eat or activities you enjoy doing in the cold winter days to make it more enjoyable.